Program

 Jiming Chen, Zhejiang University

-Large-Scale Security Analysis of Real-World Backend Deployments Speaking IoT-Focused Protocols
+Large-Scale Security Analysis of Real-World Backend Deployments Speaking IoT-Focused Protocols [PDF]

 Carlotta Tagliaro, TU Wien